XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/server-modes/run-rippled-as-a-validator.md

 In a secure location **not** on your validator:

-1. Generate a validator key pair using the `create_keys` command.
-You can find it in the rippled package:
+1. Generate a validator key pair using the `validator-keys` tool, which is included in the `rippled` package:

     ```
     $ cd /opt/ripple/bin/